-Learn everything about Chateau de Manissy Chateauneuf du Pape wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information the vineyards and winemaking.
-If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Chateau de Manissy Chateauneuf du Pape wine producer profile with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
+If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Chateau de Manissy History, Overview

 The owner of Chateau de Manissy, Florian Andre learned about the wine business and how to make wine as an apprentice to Christophe Delorme, of Domaine de la Mordoree, located in Tavel.
-This is important, because Chateau de Manissy is quite well-known for their Rose’ wine.
+This is important because Chateau de Manissy is quite well-known for its Rose’ wine.

 Chateau de Manissy Vineyards, Wines, Winemaking

 Chateau de Manissy is primarily known for their high-quality Rose’ wines, which all come from Tavel.
 They also make wine in other Southern Rhone Valley appellations including the Cotes du Rhone appellation and in Lirac as well.